LiberlandHacker/OSSP-CS/course-options.md

 #### 🔴 American Elections
 * [MIT OCW: American Elections](https://ocw.mit.edu/courses/17-263-american-elections-fall-2020/)

+#### 🔴 American Law, Intro to
+##### BOOKS
+* 1977: Reader's Digest: You and the Law: A Practical Guide to Everyday Law and How It Affects You and Your Family, Second Revised Edition
+* 1996: The 90 Second Lawyer: Answers to Common Personal and Business Legal Questions

 #### 🔴 Environment and Public Health
 ##### BOOKS:
 * Dr. Edna L. Negrón: Public Health and the Environment